varilink/data_app/pl/README.md

 ## Perl Scripts

 This directory contains Perl scripts for the [DATA - App](https://github.com/varilink/data_app) repository.
-Most of these social media integration scripts.
+Most of these are social media integration scripts.

 ### Social Media Integration Scripts